lakshitadanu/CRUD_APP2/readme.md

    **Make sure you are inside the Server within virtual environment**

+   **a.
+If running locally:**
+   Purpose: Runs the Flask application directly as a Python script.

     python3 app.py

+   **b.
+If deploying on a server:**

     export FLASK_APP=app.py

+   Purpose: Sets an environment variable so Flask knows which file to use when running the server.

     flask run --host=0.0.0.0 --port=5000

+   Required when running Flask on an EC2 instance or remote server to allow access from other devices.

    **Access the app via:**